 - Peak expiratory flow: Measures maximum airflow when you perform a forceful exhalation.

-- Spirometry: It’s a measure of lung function or how fast air is exhaled.
-The UpToDate literature recommends pre- and post-bronchodilator spirometry with inspiratory and expiratory — breaths in and out — flow loops, lung volumes, and diffusing capacity, the transfer of gas from air in the lung to red blood cells in lung blood vessels.
+- Spirometry: It's a measure of lung function or how fast air is exhaled.
+It's recommended to do a pre- and post-bronchodilator spirometry with inspiratory and expiratory — breaths in and out — flow loops, lung volumes, and diffusing capacity, the transfer of gas from air in the lung to red blood cells in lung blood vessels.

 - Fractional exhaled nitric oxide (FeNO): The test measures this colorless, toxic gas in exhaled breath to assess airway inflammation.